-The workshop leaders: The programming of the workshop is designed and led by Daniela Ovadia and Alexandra Borissova.
+The programming of the workshop is designed and led by Daniela Ovadia and Alexandra Borissova.

 Daniela Ovadia is an Italian science journalist, neuroscientist and neuroethicist and the Co-director of the Neuroscience and Society Lab at the University of Pavia.
 She has a background in medicine and neuroscience (Università Statale, Milan, Italy) and neuroethics (University of Pennsylvania, Philadelphia, US).
 She is the Director of the Center for Ethics in Science and Journalism (CESJ) and the Scientific Director of Agenzia Zoe (science writing agency).

 Alexandra Borissova is a Russian science journalist with a background in physical chemistry.
 She is currently the president of the Russian Association for Science Communication (AKSON) and a senior lecturer at the Center for Science Communication at the ITMO University, St. Petersburg.
 As a science reporter and editor, she collaborated with the leading Russian news outlets (TASS, Gazeta.Ru, RBC).
 As a science communicator, she was the first head of communication office at the Moscow Institute of Physics and Technology and held workshops on corporate science communication all across Russia.
 She is a former German Chancellor Fellow, Alexander von Humboldt Foundation.

 - Fabiana Zollo (Ca’ Foscari University, International Center for the Humanities and Social Change) on the use of social media and polarization.

 - Emilie Karafillakis (London School of Hygiene and Tropical Medicine) on the role of culture and values in the anti-vax movement.

 - WHO experts, Martin Howell Friede and Raymond Hutubessy, on the economy of vaccination, the future of the immunization, research and new vaccines.

 - Additional speakers will be announced at a later stage.